Guernsey-Creative/todo-interview/README.md

    It's perfectly fine if the answer is no, but please discuss what would go wrong when the number of ToDos increases significantly
 2. "Mark Done" doesn't appear to work at all.
 Why not?
    Fix this bug and make sure the page updates once the ToDo has been marked as "done".
-   How could the API have been better designed to make the bug more noticable?
+   How could the API have been better designed to make the bug more noticeable?
 3. The ApiClient takes an argument `mockDelay`.
 Set that to `true` on line 5 of `App.tsx`.
    Add some visual indication to the UI during the initial "loading" time and any time the page is waiting for the server to respond.
    The style design doesn't need to look good, but it should indicate what the user can and cannot do.